 New Zealand Christmas Tree (Pohutakawa)

-I am married to Lilian, maker of starry ties, mother and wife extraordinaire, former English and History teacher, now retrained as an ESOL teacher.
-We were both born in 1953.
+I am married to Lilian, maker of starry ties, mother and wife extraordinaire, now teacher in charge of English at Rangiora New Life School.
 We honour God as head of our household.
 Our children Hannah (21) and David (19) study at Canterbury University.
 We attended the Royal Oak Baptist Church in Auckland for about 20 years.
 Lilian was the overseas missions coordinator there until 2002.
 We hosted a weekly bible study and fellowship group in our home for several years.
 We now attend Spreydon Baptist Church ( www.spreydon.org.nz )

 I attended Middleton Grange School in Christchurch, New Zealand, where my father was Principal for 15 years (http://www.middleton.school.nz/ ).